“Give us a true truth.”

 I love to see them grow.

 And green beans!

-By the Poets of Ebenezer Care Center’s Memory Care, Minneapolis, April 26, 2019
+By the Poets of Ebenezer Care Center’s Memory Care in a session led by Zoë Bird, Minneapolis, April 26, 2019

 Where I Am From: Take 1